ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 Requirement specification <a name="requirement-specification"></a>
 ======================================================================================================================================================================================================================================================================

-A requirement specification contains a list of requirements that are extracted from statements in the technical specification.
+A requirement specification contains a list of requirements that is extracted from statements in the technical specification.
 Each technical specification has one corresponding requirement specification named as MS-XXXX\_RequirementSpecification.xlsx, which can be found in the